 Making information available

 As people with autism move through the healthcare system, they should be provided with the information they need to make informed decisions.
 An autism specialist can help provide this information, taking the time the person being supported needs to help them make decisions on what they want or need.
-Family, friends and carers should receive information as well, helping set their mind at rest that the person with autism is getting the best support available.
+Family, friends and carers should receive information as well, helping set their minds at rest that the person with autism is getting the best support available.